PeterSmyth12/2018-12-13-Manchester/index.md

   <h3>Install the SQLite Shell program</h3>

   <p>
-  The SQLite shell can be downloaded from [here](https://sqlite.org/download.html).
+  The SQLite shell can be downloaded from the <a href="https://sqlite.org/download.html">SQLite</a> site.
 There are versions available for Linux, Mac and Windows.
 As I have a Windows machine I will download the Windows version.
 You should download the version appropriate to your machine.

 The number after the x86- may be different when you download if a later version has been released.
 The download is a .zip file.
 You need to unzip the file and store the contents (3 files) in a folder of your choosing.
 There is no actual install process, the program (file) sqlite3.exe can be run directly from the folder.